 According to legend, demons led by Lucifer fought over Cagliari against God’s army, led by Archangel Michael, who managed to chase them away.
 Lucifer’s saddle fell into the water of the gulf (incidentally called Gulf of the Angels) and as it calcified, the mountain took the shape of a saddle.

 The trail to get to Sella del Diavolo is one of the nicest walks in Cagliari.
 It’s easy to follow and well marked but I recommend wearing hiking or at least running shoes for that.
 Getting to the top and the many viewpoints can take you anything between 30 to 90 minutes, depending on how often you stop and how far you go.
-If you want, you can join a guided hike such as this guided tour to the Devil’s Saddle.

-GOOD TO KNOW: From Calamosca, you can also reach the area of the lighthouse and St. Ignacio Fort.
+From Calamosca, you can also reach the area of the lighthouse and St. Ignacio Fort.
 It’s a great place for a walk if you want to get off the beaten path, and guided tours are great if you are curious to discover a lesser known part of the history of Cagliari.

 A walk along Poetto Beach